8 minute read

 • __global__ void velo_copy_track_hit_number::velo_copy_track_hit_number: Copies Velo track hit numbers on a consecutive container.

-Notes on the VeloConsolidateTracks.cu Algorithm
+Notes on VeloConsolidateTracks.cu

 • event_number_of_tracks_in_main_track_container: The number of tracks, from the search by triplet algorithm, for the current event.